 The dependence Oumar speaks of is the legacy of French rule over the Sahel from 1870 to 1961, a colonial curse, though he is too polite to say that.
 "We are fighting this idea that [Africans] can do nothing on their own without knowledge and expertise from the outside.
-This has been taught and encouraged and embedded in the minds of most Africans.
+This has been taught and encouraged and embedded in the minds of Really, this is all about dependence, which Oumar hates.
+What motivates him is the hope that the Sahel be able to feed itself.

+most Africans.
 If you can't provide for yourself, what real independence do you have?"
 He pauses and smiles.
 "I don't like bosses," he says.
 "I want to work for myself."